-The above process of making API changes and running regression tests of any API contract changes can be automated.
-Provided the API developer has created a full suite of unit test cases to cover their API code, these unit tests can be executed automatically.
-Typically, there is a trigger on code check into a source code repository such as GitHub or Subversion to trigger automated unit test executions.
-Furthermore, functional regression test cases can also be automatically executed once the full API source code is ready for deployment into an integration, Qa or Production environments.
+Additionally, the above process of making API changes and running regression tests of any API contract changes can be automated.
+That is, provided the API developer has created a full suite of unit test cases to cover their API code, these unit tests can be executed automatically.
+Typically, there is a trigger on code check-in to a source code repository, such as GitHub or Subversion, to automatically execute unit tests.
+Furthermore, functional regression test cases can also be automatically executed once the full API source code is ready for deployment into an integration, Qa or Production environment.